Welcome to the 2022 7th Grade Lacrosse Season

 Goals: The main goals of the program this spring is to improve individual skills sets and have the boys become more familiar with different player positions and game situations.
 Practices will be focused on stick skill development and improving technique on both the offensive and defensive sides of the field.
 We will play games against other towns and in tournaments that will begin in late March or early April.
-The first practice is tentatively scheduled to take place Saturday, March 7th weather permitting.
+The first practice is tentatively scheduled to take place the week of March 7th (weather permitting).

 Practice Times: We are tentatively slated to practice on Tuesdays,Thursdays and weekends (this is still TBD).
 While practice times have not yet been finalized, we imagine that practices will last 90 minutes and will most likely not start any earlier than 5:30PM.
 We do not practice on Mother’s Day or on Memorial Day weekend.
 Please be have your sons at practice at least 10 minutes early so they can get their equipment on and we can start on time.
 Please monitor your emails for updates to practice/game times, locations and potential cancelations to account for weather, etc.

-Teams and Playing Time: This is the second year that this group officially moves to an A/B format, consistent with other teams in our league/area.
-Coach Calandra and his staff will perform evaluations during the second or third week of practice.
+Teams: This is the second year that this group officially moves to an A/B format, consistent with other teams in our league/area.
 This will help us to bracket players for each team.
 The number of players in this grade will ensure plenty of playing time for all pariticipants and many players may be expected at times to play with either/both teams throughout the season.
 This will be communicated at the beginning of each week.
 The goal is to give the teams enough players, and to give all players the proper exposure and level of play.

 Tournaments / Select Events: